olson-sean-k/decorum/README.md

 violates the proxy's constraints.
 This is equivalent to unwrapping the output of `new`.

-Finally, the `into_superset` and `from_subset` conversions provide an inexpensive way to convert between proxy types with different but compatible constraints.
+The `into_superset` and `from_subset` conversions provide an inexpensive way to convert between proxy types with different but compatible constraints.

+Finally, the `try_from_slice` and `Total::from_slice` conversions coerce slices of primitive floating-point values into slices of proxies, which have the same representation.

 ```rust
 use decorum::R64;